Expert Insights to Git Savvy

 Get With the Flow

-Managing Mulitple Contributors
+Managing Multiple Contributors

 As software development projects grow in size and complexity, it becomes increasingly important to have a well-defined branching strategy to manage code changes effectively.
 Without a proper strategy, it can be easy to introduce bugs, slow down development, and make it difficult to manage and maintain the codebase.

-The Git Flow branching strategy was created by Vincent Driessen, a Dutch software developer, in 2010 with the article: A successful Git branching model .
 Git Flow solves the problem of having an unorganized and inconsistent branching strategy in software development projects.
 Before Git Flow, teams would often have their own ad hoc branching strategies that made it difficult for developers to understand what code was in which stage of development, and merge conflicts were common.
 Git Flow standardized a set of permanent and transitory branches for features and hotfixes, making it easier for developers to collaborate and manage changes.

 Get It Together